ezk06eer/kubeseek/README.md

 - **Real-Time Insights**: Stay updated on your cluster's health in real time.
 - **Customizable**: Easily extend the tool to monitor additional resources or integrate with other systems.

----

-Let me know if you’d like help setting up or extending **KubeSeek**! 😊